nikhgupta/scrapix/README.md

     $ gem install pixlr

-## Usage
+## Usage :: Google Images

+This gem is able to scrape images from Google Images search.
-To use the Google Images Scraper inside your ruby applications, simply do:
+To use the `Google Images Scraper` inside your ruby applications, simply do:

     scraper = Pixlr::GoogleImages.new # create the scraper